Skip to content

 Utah

-To get your cleaning business started in Utah, register with the Utah Department of Commerce.
-You can register with the Utah Department of Commerce and file for a sales tax license with the Utah State Tax Commission.
+To get licensed in Utah, register with the Utah Department of Commerce.
+Then file for a sales tax license with the Utah State Tax Commission.
 Check with your city or county government for any further licensing requirements.

 Vermont

-To get your cleaning business started in Vermont, register with the Vermont Secretary of State (SOS).
-Register with the SOS and register for sales and use tax, and if you have employees, you must register with the Vermont Department of Taxes and the Vermont Department of Labor.
-Make sure you check with your local town clerk for any more licensing requirements.
+If you have employees, you must register with the Vermont Department of Taxes and the Vermont Department of Labor.
+Check with your local town clerk for more licensing requirements.

 Virginia